freelawproject/courtlistener/DEVELOPING.md

 On with the show.

+# Discussing things

+We host [a Discourse forum](https://flp.discourse.group/c/developer-discussions/8) where you can ask questions and search past ones.

 ## Architecture

 The major components of CourtListener are:

  - Postgresql - For database storage.
 We used to use MySQL long ago, but it caused endless weird and surprising problems.
 Postgresql is great.

  - Redis - For in-memory fast storage, caching, task queueing, some stats logging, etc. Everybody loves Redis for a reason.
 It's great.
+If you have something small you want to store quickly and kind of durably, it's fantastic.

  - Celery - For running asynchronous tasks.
 We've been using this a long time.
 It causes a lot of annoyance and sometimes will have unsolvable bugs, but as of 2019 it's better than any of the competition that we've tried.